 The performance of your cooling and heating system is determined largely by how efficient your unit is running.

-Each unit is given an energy rating that determines how efficient your unit is operating.
+Each unit is given an energy rating, which defines how efficient your unit is designed to operating.
 This rating is much like the mpg rating you look at when you are purchasing a car.

-The more a unit puts out for each unit of energy consumes will determine the energy rating.
-This is where a SEER (Seasonal Energy Efficiency Ratio) is needed to help you to decide if your unit is doing what it is supposed to be doing when it comes to getting the best energy efficient unit available to you.
+The more a unit puts out for each unit of energy it consumes will determine the energy rating.
+This is why a SEER (Seasonal Energy Efficiency Ratio) is useful in helping you decide how to pick the most energy efficient unit available to you.
 Higher SEER ratings mean greater efficiency.

 Based on perfomance of the 3 ion air conditionating unit operating for 2100 cooling hours at $0.10h.
 Actual costs may vary depending on climate conditions, energy rates, and patterns on usage.